This User Manual provides instructions on how to use the PFLOTRAN-OGS flow models:

 The Thermal Oil Immiscible (TOIL_IMS) module describes a two-phase flow model, in which the oil and water phases are considered immiscible.
 The module solves a molar balance equation for each phase and an energy equation to account for thermal effects.
 Each phase is assumed to contain only one component: the water phase contains 100% H2O, the oil CO2 phase contains 100% of a user-defined oil component.
 For more details see the Mathematical formulation of toil-ims in the theory guide.

-In any of the above flow models, if the ISOTHERMAL mode has not been selected, temperature variation will be modeled for each cell.
+In the above flow models, if the ISOTHERMAL mode has not been selected, temperature variation will be modeled for each cell.
 Within a single cell, the fluids and rock are assumed to be in thermal equilibrium, and to share the same cell temperature.
 In isothermal mode the energy equation is not solved and the temperature is assumed not to vary with time.
+The thermal option is not currently available for COMP3, COMP4 and COMP.